OI-wiki/i18n/docs/geometry/pick.md

 This topic has applied the following three key points:

-- For a line segment with a grid point as vertex, the number of points covered is $\gcd(dx,dy)$ , where $dx, dy$ are the number of points occupied by the line segment horizontally and vertically.
-If $dx$ or $dy$ is $0$ , the number of points covered is $dy$ **or** $dx$ .
+- For a line segment with an integral point as vertex, the number of points covered is \textit{gcd(dx,dy)} , where \textit{dx, dy} are the number of points occupied by the line segment horizontally and vertically.
+If \textit{dx} or \textit{dy} is $0$ , the number of points covered is \textit{dy} **or** \textit{dx} .
-- Pick's theorem: The area of a simple polygon with lattice points as vertices on the plane = the number of points on the side/2 + the number of internal points + 1.
+- Pick's theorem: The area of a simple polygon with integral points as vertices on the plane = the number of points on the edge/2 + the number of internal points + 1.
 - The area of any polygon is equal to finding the sum of the cross product of the vector composed of two adjacent points and the origin in order (this can also be obtained by clockwise definite integral).

 So this question is finished easily.